expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-A boolean that represents the support for notch display.
+A boolean value that specifies whether the device's main display has a notch.

 **Examples**